Easy Sourdough Bread - Vermont Bread

 - Let the dough ferment at room temperature for 2.5 hours with folds at 50 minutes.
 The folding is shown here.

 - Turn the dough out onto a floured surface.
 Divide it in two pieces.
-Shape them in form of a ball as shown here.
+Shape them in form of a ball.
 Sprinkle the balls with flour, cover and let rest for 15 minutes.

 - Meanwhile prepare two round bowls with 2 kitchen towels, sprinkled with flour.
 Add the dough balls seam-side-up, cover with the edges of the towel and proof for 2 or 2.5 hours at room temperature.
 You will know it's done when pressing the dough with the finger the it comes slowly back.